cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 ### VI.
 Enablers and Blockers of My Best Performance

+> In this section, explicate the personal and contextual factors that you think
+> facilitated or hindered your ability to perform at your best.
+Try to think of
+> examples from the past and elaborate on these examples.

+* Teaching Part 2 - finding a big challenge (expensive physics equipment) and getting creative to solve it <a href="#why-portal">⬏</a>
 * NASA Part 2 - performance being blocked by too much multitasking <a href="nasa-multitasking">⬏</a>
-* Beginnings as a Research - overwhelmed by the workload <a href="#apps-workload">⬏<a>
+* Beginnings as a Research - overwhelmed by the workload <a  href="#apps-workload">⬏</a>

 ### VII.
 Personal Vision

+> This section should represent your hopes, dreams, fears, and other
+> possibilities that you can imagine, as well as your “future” self.
+This part
+> of the paper should not be viewed as a static set of statements but something
+> that will evolve over time.
+Some issues to consider are your personal and
+> professional ambitions, what do you want to contribute in your life, your
+> personal hopes and dreams, your extrinsic and intrinsic motivations, and your
+> commitments to others.
+The points below can be used to craft this personal
+> vision of future “possible selves” iv.
+The most important outcome of this
+> section is that it embodies a meaningful expression of who you can become.

 * Intro talks about hopes and dreams for humanity and space exploration
+* The End of this Chapter - the conclusion about my 10 year old self would think
+  <a href="#conclusion">⬏</a>